xiaoyuxlu/edk2/Readme.md

   build -p RustPkg/RustPkg.dsc -t CLANGPDB -a X64
   ```

+  This will also help to add section header, FFS header, FV header for the .efi image.
+  It supports to generate PEIM/DXE driver/SMM driver in final FD image.
+See RustPkg/RustPkg.fdf.

 ### Supported Build combination

 1. C source + Rust source mixed in INF (Library or Module)